 Oral and topical therapy with neomycin has not been linked serum alkaline phosphatase or aminotransferase elevations, and no convincing cases of symptomatic or icteric hepatotoxicity due to oral neomycin have been published.
 The poor absorption of neomycin makes it unlikely that systemic levels of the drug that might cause liver injury could be achieved.
 Furthermore, the ototoxicity of absorbed neomycin is likely to supervene before liver toxicity would occur.

-References to the safety and potential hepatotoxicity of neomyin are provided in the Overview section on the drug class of Aminoglycosides.
+References to the safety and potential hepatotoxicity of neomycin are provided in the Overview section on the Aminoglycosides.

 Drug Class: Aminoglycosides